 Texas FAIR Plan Association (TFPA) rates (the cost of insurance per unit of exposure) determine the amount of premium charged to each TFPA policyholder.
-Rates are proposed by the TFPA Governing Committee and are subject to review and approval by the Texas Department of Insurance (TDI) prior to use.
+Adequate rates help ensure TFPA can meet its financial obligations.
+Rates are proposed by TFPA staff to the TFPA Governing Committee and are subject to review and approval by the Texas Department of Insurance (TDI) prior to use.
 Premiums are calculated based on standard industry rating factors, including amount of insurance, territory, fire protection, type of construction, deductible amount, and any optional additional coverages.
 TFPA does not use credit scoring in its rate determination.

-Based on 2018 actuarial analysis and the overall statewide rate change, TFPA rates would need to increase on average by approximately 8.1% for Homeowners coverage, 4.1% for Dwelling Fire coverage, 9.5% for Dwelling Extended Coverage, 6.9% for Condominium coverage, and 6.7% for Tenant coverage to achieve rate adequacy.
+Based on 2019 actuarial analysis and the overall statewide rate change, TFPA rates would need to increase by approximately +7.9% for homeowners, +9.2% for condominiums, +9.4% for tenants, and +9.5% for extended coverage policies to achieve rate adequacy.